E-commerce

 Status mapping

-“Shipped” on the carrier side does not mean “delivered”: do not confuse the two in the customer interface.
+“Shipped” on the carrier side does not mean “delivered”: do not confuse this in the customer interface.

 Tracking numbers